o-l-a-v/o-l-a-v.github.io/website/docs/bicycle/reviews/pro-minitool-10/index.md

 ### Cons

 * Cheap.
-* The body made of "durable resin" is just soft, flimsy plastic.
+* The body made of "glassfibre reinforced resin" is just soft, flimsy plastic, which makes the whole tool flex a lot.
-* The metal is too soft, the philips screwdriver got twisted early on.
+* The tools made of "robust and durable steel, which has also been coated with a protective layer of chrome" is too soft, the philips PH2 screwdriver got twisted early on.

 ## Metadata